jamesrgregg/1947-explore/README.md

  - Additional investigation required to understand full service offering by the Linux Foundation
  - Assumes integration via Jenkins Plugin is included in the service offering

 For Hanoi scope of work, **_Jog_** should be possible to complete by November timeframe.
-As a stretch goal, proposal is to continue explore of achieving integration with Nexus IQ if community agrees and Linux Foundation offering is deemed stable following deeper dive.
+As a stretch goal, proposal is to continue explore of achieving integration with Nexus IQ if community agrees and Linux Foundation offering is deemed stable following deeper dive, and the community agrees to the additional _heavy lift_ that would be required to suport use of go.sum + go.mod within each repo.

 ## References